 - Dirty Coward: Once at Jonah Hex's mercy, he begged him miserably for his life after failing to bribe him.

-- Fate Worse than Death: 50 years of hard labour?
+- Fate Worse than Death: Sentenced to 50 years of hard labor, and actually living through that whole amount of time?
 That'll do it.

 - Good Scars, Evil Scars: His, dating from his years of fencing at Heidelberg, would actually be a typical good one.